 please reference the relevant payphone number and location from the list below.
 Responses may agree the removal, object

 giving reasons, or indicate that the community wishes to adopt a kiosk for an alternative use.

 Following an initial consultation period which will end on 30/09/20 responses will be considered and a draft notice perpared.
 For the next stage of the consultation, further views will be sought on the draft decision which will be posted below

 The final deadline to receive views is Midnight on Friday 08/10/2020.

 Full guidance on the removal process can be viewed at:

 A map showing these postcode locations can be found at: > Payphone Locations

-Responses to this second phase of consultation can be submitted by email of by post:
+Responses to this consultation can be submitted by email: